shuuji3/takahe/docs/interoperability.rst

 * Mastodon 4.0 and higher

-These servers have been tried and appear to initally work, but more testing is
+These servers have been tried and appear to initially work, but more testing is
 needed:

 * Akkoma